Eric Cole (scientist)

-Dr Eric Cole served as chief technology officer at McAfee and chief scientist at Lockheed Martin Corporation.
+Eric Cole served as chief technology officer at McAfee and chief scientist at Lockheed Martin Corporation.
 He is the author of several books, including Advanced Persistent Threat; Hackers Beware; Hiding in Plain Sight; Network Security Bible, 2nd Edition; Insider Threat; and his most recent book, Online Danger: How to Protect Yourself and Your Loved Ones From the Evil Side of the Internet.
-He graduated from New York Institute of Technology.
+He graduated from New York Institute of Technology with PhD in Computer Science.
+He died in May 2026.